Country code – NL

 Inventory - Inventory may be valued at the lower of acquisition/production costs or market value.
 First in first out (FIFO), Last in first out (LIFO) or average cost methods are generally permitted.

 Anti-avoidance rules – There is transfer pricing legislation in Luxembourg.
 Transactions between related entities have to be governed by OECD’s arm’s-length principle and must be documented.

 Acceptable transfer pricing methods include the comparable uncontrolled price, resale price, cost plus, profit split and transactional net margin methods.
-It is possible to enter into an advance pricing agreement for the use of a certain transfer pricing methods.
+It is possible to enter into an advance pricing agreement for the use of certain transfer pricing methods.

 There are no thin capitalization rules.

-Labor taxes –National Insurance Tax, Employee Insurance Contribution and Dutch Health Insurance are paid by both the employer and employee.
+Labor taxes –National Insurance Tax, Employee Insurance Contribution, and Dutch Health Insurance are paid by both the employer and employee.
 The employer must withhold social security contributions from the employee’s salary at an aggregate rate of 27.65% (2018) calculated on the first EUR 33,994 (2018) of each employee’s gross salary.

 Tax credits and incentives – There are additional deductions available for investments in energy-efficient assets and environmental assets.
 Companies conducting certain R&D activities may be eligible for a reduction of wage taxes.

 Personal income tax – An individual is deemed to be tax resident in the Netherlands based on a series of facts and circumstances such as permanent home, employment duties, family residence, registration with local authorities, local bank accounts and local assets and the intended length of stay in the Netherlands.

 Foreigners have usually deemed tax residents if their family is residing in the Netherlands or if they stay in the Netherlands for more than 1 year.
 However, expats may opt for several tax benefits if they fulfill certain conditions.

 Tax residents are subject to tax on their worldwide income.